 Those of you who know me and follow me on social media know that I’ve been singing the praises of “minimalism” lately.
 And while I’m sure it makes me sound like some sort of combination of preachy bitch and millennial vegan hipster, I can’t help it – it has been a total game-changer.
+(Check out my 7 life-changing tips for living more minimally here).

 Those of you who follow me on social media also may have seen me selling basically anything that isn’t tied down in the house: from furniture, to clothing, to kids’ toys and beyond.
 My friends half-jokingly ask if they’ll have a chair to sit on when they come over or comment on my 3 year old’s recent hobby of playing with the cans in our pantry cupboard for fun because she has no other toys left.